movd/devopswithkubernetes/README.md

 ### Exercise 4.04 Canary release with AnalysisTemplate

-My test runs for 10 minutes and checks that the memory consumption does not exceed 652.8 Mb. _Based on my memory ressource limits per container (128*6)*0.85_.
+My test runs for 10 minutes and checks that the memory consumption does not exceed 652.8 Mb. _Based on my memory resource limits per container (128*6)*0.85_.

 First I deleted the Deployment, switched to a Rollout and added my [AnalysisTemplate](https://github.com/movd/devopswithkubernetes/blob/master/project/manifests-gke/analysistemplate.yaml).